LiliaFramework/Lilia/documentation/docs/hooks/administration.md

 Allows external admin mods to intercept and handle admin actions.
 Returning `true` prevents the default command behaviour.

+**When Called**

+This hook is triggered when:
+- An admin command is executed through the system
+- External admin mods attempt to handle admin actions
+- Before the default admin command behavior is executed
+- During admin command processing

 **Parameters**

 * `cmd` (*string*): Action identifier such as `kick` or `ban`.